Gooseberry Hill, Western Australia

-Gooseberry Hill was the location of a war-time tragedy when a United States Navy C-47 Skytrain (DC-3) plane crashed in heavy fog on 19 April 1945 after taking off from Guildford Airport (later Perth Airport).
-All of the ten US servicemen and three US Red Cross women on board were killed.
+Gooseberry Hill was the location of a war-time tragedy when a United States Navy C-47 Skytrain (DC-3) plane crashed in heavy fog on 19 April 1945 after taking off from Guildford Airport (which became Perth Airport).
+All of the US servicemen, the Royal Navy officer, and three US Red Cross women on board were killed.
 The plane crashed between Gooseberry Hill Road and Lansdown Road, 4.5 mi from the end of the take-off runway, having travelled in an almost straight course to the point of impact.

 The suburb contains two schools, Gooseberry Hill Primary School, a government school established in 1972, and Mary's Mount Primary School, a Catholic school established in 1921.